 Not having a MES is a serious misstep for manufacturers, especially those struggling with an operational plateau, because the new visibility afforded by MES carries significant benefits for increased efficiency and reduced costs that can be achievable in a short period of time.
-Visibility into product flow and inventory management, schedule execution and product genealogy, order execution, quality, efficiency, and root cause analysis leads to benefits such as reductions in order lead time, decreased labor costs, as well as time and cost savings from elimination of paperwork and data entry, reduction of work in process inventory, and increase in machine utilization.
+Visibility into product data management, production flow, and inventory management, schedule execution and product genealogy, order execution, quality, efficiency, and root cause analysis leads to benefits such as reductions in order lead time, decreased labor costs, as well as time and cost savings from elimination of paperwork and data entry, reduction of work in process inventory, and increase in machine utilization.
 And, MES can help manufacturers do all of this without needing significant setup or customization.

 The second consideration around breaking operational plateaus involves including all areas of your business in the effort to obtain efficiency gains.
 Operators have been using tools to ensure the line is operating at peak performance and they can quickly identify faulty pieces of equipment, but other areas of the business may not have had the benefit of this level of visibility into their data.
 Chances are, they use their own tools.